 There’s a different type of training wheels for kids that’s getting a lot of attention: balance bikes.

 Cycling is a low-impact exercise that people of all ages can enjoy, and toddlers are no exemption.
-There are many promising benefits that come with starting their biking journey young.
+There are many promising benefits that come with cycling for toddlers.
 Kids from ages 18 months to 2 years old, in particular, can help build their muscle mass.

 A bike with pedals is a classic choice for teaching them to do so.
 But bike enthusiast parents are turning to a balance bicycle to get their little ones moving.
 In most cases, they find it a better starting point before transitioning to a regular bike.